The Middle East is made up of a range of wonderful countries that offer great opportunities for Brits and others from the Western and Eastern world.

-Many people are drawn to working or living in the Middle East due to the lifestyle available and for expatriates many countries offer a tax free way of living.
-One query many expats have is how to unblock VoIP in the middle east.
+Many people are drawn to working or living in the Middle East due to the lifestyle available and for expatriates, many countries offer a tax-free way of living.
+One query many ex-pats have is how to unblock VoIP in the middle east.

 The popularity of working and living in the Middle East is evident from that fact that in the United Arab Emirates alone in 2010 only 16.5% of a population of 8.2 million was of Emirati origin, the rest was made up of ex-pats.

 If you find yourself living in the middle east be it the UAE, Saudi Arabia, Oman, Dubai, Yemen, Lebanon or one of the many other regions for all the benefits available in these areas you'll no doubt miss the creature comforts of whatever country you call home.

 Why is VoIP blocked in the middle east?

 While those of us in North America, Europe and many Asian countries are so used to accessing an unrestricted internet it may come as a shock to find certain activities online are blocked in the middle east and one of these is the blocking of VoIP (Voice of IP) services.

 It's understandable that certain services or websites may be blocked in the middle east for religious or cultural reasons the blocking of VoIP in the middle east is more of a conundrum.

 Like any service in any nation that involves profit the use of VoIP in the middle east can be seen as competition to the telecoms providers.
-In general this will remove the revenue stream if people opt to use cheaper or free online communications services.
+In general, this will remove the revenue stream if people opt to use cheaper or free online communications services.

 How can I access blocked VoIP services?

 To unblock VoIP in the middle east from services like Skype to one of the many other systems you need to make use of a system known as a Virtual Private Network or VPN for short.

 How this aids the use of VoIP in the middle east is it makes it impossible for the government and telecommunications networks to understand what you're doing online.

 How can I get a VPN?

 Signing up for a VPN service is extremely easy, there is a small monthly cost involved but being able to access VoIP as well as other services unrestricted is definitely worth the money.

-All you need to do then is connect to a server located in one of the many countries that doesn't restrict VoIP and you can use VoIP services unrestricted in the middle east!
+All you need to do then is connect to a server located in one of the many countries that don't restrict VoIP and you can use VoIP services unrestricted in the middle east!

 Best VPN providers for unblocking VoIP

 There are plenty of good VPN providers to choose from and you may wish to shop around using our comparison guide but three I personally recommend and have used myself are:-